-The Commissions believe that many of the above amendments can use existing staff resources given the newly created Office of Climate Action.
+The Commissions believe that many of the above amendments can use existing staff resources given the newly created and backfilling of current vacant positions within the new Office of Climate Action.
 However, it is critical that sufficient staff and/or consultant resources be available to develop and implement these concepts given the urgency of the climate crisis and its increasing costs.